Factories that make products for some of the major U.S. retailers and consumer companies are reopening in the wake of the coronavirus outbreak.

 Middle- and small-scale toy producers also are at risk of delays if factories take longer to return to normal service.

 China produced 84% of the toys imported to the U.S. in 2019, or $12.34 billion worth, according to Panjiva.
 The largest players, such as Mattel Inc., own at least some of their own factories in China, giving them direct control of manufacturing.

 But smaller companies, such as Canada-based Spin Master Corp., rely on contract manufacturing, said Jaime Katz, an analyst with Morningstar.
 That means that toy companies with revenues of $2 billion or lower will have to compete with other manufacturers for capacity to get their production back into form.
 "Everybody else that's using these factories is also backlogged now," she said in an interview.

-Disruptions due to coronavirus are "a lot more detrimental to the smaller players," she added.
+Disruptions due to COVID-19 are "a lot more detrimental to the smaller players," she added.

-Toy releases tied to specific movie or entertainment releases are even more at risk of disruptions, Katz said, since toy companies have to coordinate their arrival on store shelves with premiere dates for movies or television shows.
-"You want them shipping two to three weeks before you need them in the store," but right now, "you don't have the visibility to determine" when they will arrive, she said.
-Shipments for Easter could also take a hit, Katz said.
+Toy releases tied to specific movie or entertainment releases are even more at risk of disruptions since toy companies have to coordinate their arrival on store shelves with premiere dates for movies or television shows.
+"You want them shipping two to three weeks before you need them in the store," Katz said, but right now, "you don't have the visibility to determine" when they will arrive.
+Shipments for Easter also could take a hit, she added.

-Mattel's China facilities reopened after a delay on Feb.
-17, Executive Chairman and CEO Ynon Kreiz said at an industry conference on Feb.
-21, but he cautioned that "overall employee return rates have been impacted by quarantines and transportation limitations."
+Mattel's China facilities reopened Feb.
+17 after a delay, Executive Chairman and CEO Ynon Kreiz said at an industry conference Feb.
+21. But he cautioned that "overall employee return rates have been impacted by quarantines and transportation limitations."